Podcast: Florence Price’s choral works. An introduction.

 Podcast: Bizarre and beautiful.
 Telemann, Vivaldi, Rosetti horn concertos.

 In this podcast, Raymond Bisha unearths captivating performances of horn concertos by Rosetti, Vivaldi and Telemann.
 Did the latter have a few Steins of Alsterwasser to hand when depicting concertising frogs and crows?
-Listen on… View album catalogue Catalogue No.: VOX-NX-2689 LISTEN TO THE PODCAST
+Listen on… This podcast is also available on YouTube.
+View album catalogue Catalogue No.: VOX-NX-2689 LISTEN TO THE PODCAST

 Podcast: Valentin Silvestrov.
 A powerful voice, defiant in exile.